openethereum/openethereum.github.io/FAQ-Basic-Operations,-Configuration,-and-Synchronization.md

 ## The UI isn't working when I visit 127.0.0.1:8180

-Since Parity v1.10 the User Interface (UI) has been separated from the Parity Ethereum client.
-You can now access the User Interface through a separated application calles Parity UI.
-The browser UI has therefore been disabled by default.
-Please follow [these instructions](https://wiki.parity.io/Parity-Wallet) to download and user Parity wallet using the Parity UI app.
+Since Parity v1.10, the User Interface (UI) has been separated from the Parity Ethereum client.
+The browser UI has been disabled by default.
+You can now access the User Interface through an application called Parity UI.
+Please follow [these instructions](https://wiki.parity.io/Parity-Wallet) to download and use Parity wallet using the Parity UI app.

 ## The Parity UI application isn't working the way I want